Program for Educators in Health Professions

 Program Format

-The program consists of two immersive sessions: a five-day virtual fall session (Part I) and a five-day in-residence spring session (Part II) at Harvard Medical School, with monthly virtual continuity sessions in between.
+The program consists of two immersive week long sessions: a five-day virtual fall session (Part I) and a five-day in-residence spring session (Part II) at Harvard Medical School, bridged by monthly virtual continuity sessions in between.

 Who Should Apply